 Our properties do not contain any mineral reserves as defined under SEC Industry Guide 7.
 See "Cautionary Note to United States Investors Concerning Disclosure of Mineral Resources" above.
 Until mineral reserves or mineral resources are actually mined and processed, the quantity of mineral resources and grades must be considered as estimates only.
-The Company has established the existence of uranium resources for certain uranium projects, including the Lost Creek Property.
-The Company has not established proven or probable reserves, as defined by Canadian securities regulators or the SEC under Industry Guide 7, through the completion of a final or "bankable" feasibility study for any of its uranium projects, including the Lost Creek Property.
-Furthermore, the Company has no plans to establish proven or probable reserves for any of its uranium project.
-As a result, and despite the fact that the Company commenced recovery of $U_3O_8$ at the Lost Creek Project in August 2013, there is an increased uncertainty and risk that may result in economic and technical failure which may adversely impact the Company's future profitability.
+We have established the existence of uranium resources for certain uranium projects, including the Lost Creek Property.
+We have not established proven or probable reserves, as defined by Canadian securities regulators or the SEC under Industry Guide 7, through the completion of a final or "bankable" feasibility study for any of its uranium projects, including the Lost Creek Property.
+Furthermore, we have no plans to establish proven or probable reserves for any of our uranium projects for which we plan on utilizing ISR mining, such as the Lost Creek Project or the Shirley Basin Project.
+As a result, and despite the fact that we commenced recovery of U3O8 at the Lost Creek Project in 2013, there is an increased uncertainty and risk that may result in economic and technical failure which may adversely impact our future profitability.